tokuhirom/Minilla/README.md

 - Why don't you provide plug-in support?

-    If you want to pluggable thing, it's already exist dzil :P And if you like a behavior like Minilla, you can use [Dist::Milla](http://search.cpan.org/perldoc?Dist::Milla), the sister project of Minilla.
+    If you want a pluggable tool, it already exists: It's called [Dist::Zilla](http://search.cpan.org/perldoc?Dist::Zilla) :P If you like Minilla's behavior but you really want something pluggable, you can use [Dist::Milla](http://search.cpan.org/perldoc?Dist::Milla), Minilla's sister project.
-    [Dist::Milla](http://search.cpan.org/perldoc?Dist::Milla)'s behavior is mostly like Minilla.
+    [Dist::Milla](http://search.cpan.org/perldoc?Dist::Milla)'s behavior is almost identical to that of Minilla.

-- Why minil only supports git?
+- Why does minil only support git?

     I think git is a best VC for CPAN modules, for now.